KenOverholt/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-In the second cell in my IPython notebook, P5.ipynb, I call `extract_features()` at lines 46 & 55 to extract the HOG, histogram of color, and spatial binning features used in training my Support Vector Maching.
-The feature extration routines are defined in the first cell.
-In extract_features, I cycle through each image applying all 3 feature extraction methods.
+In the second cell in my IPython notebook, P5.ipynb, I call `extract_features()` at lines 46 & 55 to extract the HOG, histogram of color, and spatial binning features used in training my Support Vector Machine.
+The first call extracts features from the vehicle images while the second extracts them from the non-vehicle images.
+The feature extration routines are defined in the first cell of the notebook.
+In `extract_features()` starting 60, I cycle through each image.
+The first step is to read in the image so here are examples of a vehicle and a non-vehicle:

+![alt_text][image1]

+inapplying all 3 feature extraction methods.
 First I convert to the applicable color space in lines 65-75.
 Next I apply spacial binning in lines 78-80.
 Experimentation with an early version of the code showed beneficial results at an image size of 18x18.
 Next, in lines 81-84, I apply histograms of color features.
-These lines call the color_hist funcation in lines 41-49 which creates a histogram with 32 bins for each color channel.
+These lines call the `color_hist()` in lines 41-49 which creates a histogram with 32 bins for each color channel.
 Note that my tuning parameters are defined in the second cell at lines 33-43.

 Lastly, I extract the Histogram of Oriented Gradient (HOG) features.
-I experiemented using each of the three channels and the all of them.
-Individual channel results were good but using all provided the best result.
-Here are my results:
+I experiemented using each of the three channels and then all of them.
+Individual channel results were good but using all of them provided the best result as indicated here:
-![alt text][image1]

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

-![alt text][image1a]
+![alt text][image2]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.